muratk5n/thirdwave/en/index.md

 ---

-That wld mean a return to 2010 pre-war conditions.
+A high-price as in concession that would lead to a return of pre-war conditions?
 Is that a big deal?
-He should have those "concessions" considering many other countries contributed to the mess that is now.
+He should have those concessions considering many other countries contributed to the mess that is now.

 Al-Monitor: "Assad will demand high price for return of refugees"